-In El Salvador, a Factura de Sujeto Excluido (FSEE) is the buyer-issued invoice used when a VAT taxpayer buys goods or services from a supplier who is excluded from VAT registration.
-Under El Salvador Tax Code Article 119, the buyer, not the supplier, must issue the document, identify the excluded supplier, describe the goods or services, show the total amount, and include any applicable withholding amounts.
-If the invoice is issued electronically, it also has to comply with El Salvador's DTE rules.
+In El Salvador, a Factura de Sujeto Excluido (FSEE) is the buyer-issued invoice an IVA taxpayer uses when buying goods or services from a supplier excluded from IVA registration.
+El Salvador Tax Code Article 119 requires the buyer to issue the document, identify the supplier, describe the purchase, show the amount and any withholding, and follow DTE rules when the invoice is electronic.

-English-language searches may also describe the same document as an El Salvador sujeto excluido invoice, an El Salvador excluded subject invoice, or an El Salvador factura de sujeto excluido.
+English-language teams may call it a sujeto excluido invoice, an excluded-subject invoice, or simply the Salvadoran FSEE.
 The label changes, but the practical question does not: when does the buyer have to create the tax document instead of waiting for a standard supplier invoice?

 You most often run into this rule when a business is: